 How To Get There

-if you haven’t been up it yet, it’s a staple item and best on weekday mornings when the crowds are less, even better in bad weather.
+if you haven’t been up it yet, do: it’s a staple item and best on weekday mornings when the crowds are less, even better on slightly bad weather days.
 If you’re ever in the Puget Sound area, come on out and be one of the millions of footprints on this old faithful Washington hike.
-Super easy to get to, just exit i-90 at Front Street and make a right, driving through Old Town Issaquah about three miles or until you see the shadows of paragliders circling lazily in the sky, and then make a left into the parking lot on your left.
+Super easy to get to, just exit i-90 at Front Street and make a right, driving through Old Town Issaquah about three miles or until you see the shadows of paragliders circling lazily in the sky, and then make a left into the parking lot.

 Washington State Department of Natural Resources: Government Website

 Wendy Harrington is a California native who has lived in a small town at the foothills of the Cascade Mountains in Washington state since 2001.
 Her love of trail running and peakbagging has led her to summit all five Washington volcanoes, climb to the high points of three states, and put nearly a thousand miles a year on her boots.
 Her loves include ridgelines, saddles, granite, one-day pushes on big mountains, anything volcanic, long solo days, and objectives that push limits and test endurance.